Clean Up User Settings

 This took me some time to research and debug.
 I hope it helps to save you some time when developing your installation scripts.
 A similar technique can be used when installing an application to add configuration files or registry entries as well.

-Written by KB3HHA on 12/04/2022
+Written by Seth Cohen on 04-Dec-2022